Diff Viewer for files

 Open a list of available settings.

-These commands are also available from the context menu of the differences viewer gutter.
+These commands are also available from the context menu of the Diff Viewer gutter.

 Click this button to swap the sides in the Diff Viewer.
-This action is available when you are comparing two files, a file with the Clipboard contents, or when you open a blank Diff Viewer and paste the contents you want to compare (see Compare files, folders, and text sources for details).
+This action is available when you are comparing two files, a file with the Clipboard contents, or when you open a blank Diff Viewer and paste the contents you want to compare.
+For more information, refer to Compare files, folders, and text sources.

 Include into commit Alt+I